Boom Lift Safety

 Key Hazards

-- Contact with power lines and overhead hazards
+- Contact with overhead power lines or structures

 2–3 Minute Talk Script